asuvorov/2remember/docs/DEPLOYMENT.md

 ### Install ElasticSearch Server

-Installation and configuration of **`ElasticSearch`** originally taken from [How to Install Elasticsearch 8 on Ubuntu 24.04, 22.04, or 20.04 - LinuxCapable](https://linuxcapable.com/how-to-install-elasticsearch-8-on-ubuntu-linux/).
+Installation and Configuration of **`ElasticSearch`** originally taken from [How to Install Elasticsearch 8 on Ubuntu 24.04, 22.04, or 20.04 - LinuxCapable](https://linuxcapable.com/how-to-install-elasticsearch-8-on-ubuntu-linux/).

 0. Install Java 8